AvaloniaCommunity/Avalonia.FuncUI.Docs/src/guides/Components.md

 let view =
     // Component creates an instance that can be assigned to
-    // Any other Avalonia component's Content
+    // any other Avalonia component's Content
     Component(fun ctx ->
         StackPanel.create [
             StackPanel.children [
                 TextBlock.create [
-                    TextBlock.text "We Can still use our existing components" ]
+                    TextBlock.text "We can still use our existing components" ]
                 counter "counter-1" 0
                 counter "counter-2" 100